Learn about the hierarchy and detailed explanations of each element, including the Ad Accounts, Apps, Campaigns, Ad Groups, Creative Groups and more.

 - Creative Formats

-Tip: Customer sets are created under Targets and may be added to multiple Apps or Campaigns under the same Ad Account.
+Tip: User Lists are created under Targets and may be added to multiple Apps or Campaigns under the same Ad Account.